 REPRODUCIBLE results mean improved efficiency, less time and money spent due to excellent SPOT TO SPOT REPRODUCIBILITY.

-Triple use allows you to utilize 3 individual SERS substrates integrated on each microscopy slide.
-4n4SERS substrates come in a pack of 10 slides, wich provides you with 30 individual SERS spots of 5 mm in diameter, each.
+Multiple use allows you to utilize 8 individual active SERS sensitive spots integrated on each SERS stipe, compatible to a microscopy slide.
+4n4SERS substrates are available in different packages, providing you with 16 ato 96 individual active SERS sensitive spots of 5 mm in diameter.